Harphies/my-webiste/src/pages/post_27/index.md

 ## Brave Tech: NLP Engineer / NLP Product Manager

-<p>Developed the data architecture, setup the clean folder structure for scalability and maintenance, setup CI/CD to Heroku using github Action and docker hub(Image Repository) </p>
+<p>Managing the NLP Application Pipeline from Data acquisition to post model updating and monitoring.
+Prioritizing feature implementation and advising on the best approaches to each feature implentation </p>

 <br>
 <br>